erdilS/Port-Windows-11-Xiaomi-Pad-5/guide/English/update-en.md

 # Running Windows on the Xiaomi Pad 5

-> [!CAUTION]
+> [!NOTE]
-> This guide **is not intended for updating drivers to version 2601.19**.
+> This guide **is not recommended for updating drivers to version 2601.19**.
-> Using it for this version may result in errors or system instability.
+> Using it for this version may result in errors or system instability as the maintainer says.

 ## Updating drivers